rayyansys/amazon_ses_mailer/README.md

 - `to`: A string or an array of strings representing the email addresses of the recipients appearing in the `To:` field.
 - `reply_to`: A string or an array of strings representing the email addresses of the recipients appearing in the `Reply-To:` field.
 Defaults to `nil`.
 - `template`: Template name to use for rendering the email.
 Defaults to the name of the mailer class method invoking the `mail` method.
 - `merge_vars`: Hash of variables to merge with the template.
-All keys with `nil` or `false` values will be removed.
-This is handy when using variables inside `{{#if condition}}` blocks in the template.
-If this parameter is omitted, all truthy instance variables will be converted to merge variables.
+All keys with falsey values (`nil` or `false`) will be converted to empty strings.
+All truthy values will be converted to strings.
+If this parameter is omitted, all instance variables will be converted to merge variables.
 - `configuration_set_name`: The SES configuration set to use for sending the email.
 If not specified, the default SES configuration set will be used (defined in the AWS console).
 - `contact_list_name`: The contact list to use for sending the email.
 Required if the template contains an unsubscribe link placeholder.
 - `topic_name`: The topic name to use for sending the email to the above contact list.
 If ommitted, the unsubscribe link will unsubscribe from all topics when used as an email header.